-We are collaborating with Pfizer to advance genetically defined targets for the treatment of metabolic diseases, bringing together PRISM across antisense and single-stranded RNAi modalities, along with GalNAc and Pfizer's hepatic targeting technology for delivery to the liver.
-Pfizer has selected five targets, including Apolipoprotein C-III (APOC3), which is the maximum number of targets that Pfizer may select under the terms of the agreement.
-We will advance five targets from discovery through the selection of clinical candidates, at which point Pfizer may elect to exclusively license the programs and undertake further development and potential commercialization.
+We are collaborating with Pfizer to advance genetically defined targets for the treatment of metabolic diseases, bringing together our proprietary drug development platform across antisense and single-stranded RNAi modalities, along with GalNAc and Pfizer's hepatic targeting technology for delivery to the liver.
+We are advancing targets from discovery through the selection of clinical candidates, at which point Pfizer may elect to exclusively license programs and undertake further development and potential commercialization.